We are here to

 Helping members make ends meet.

 Even though it can’t be used to offset the cost of membership dues, financial aid can alleviate the financial burden on our members when it comes to the cost of tuition, and in some cases, living expenses.
-Initiated members can apply for these scholarships and loans through the Delta Gamma Foundation:
+Initiated members can apply for these scholarships, fellowships and grants through the Delta Gamma Foundation:

 Sisters Helping Sisters: Need-Based Scholarships